 My first information product was a BIG product called Social Media Mastery Summer School.
 I sold it for $597.
 My goal was to create a product that could transfer every single thing I knew about social media into the heads of my customers.
 I spent 3 months – getting the content *just right”.
 I spend nearly $2500 getting stuff done – transcripts, squeeze pages, web pages, etc.

-I sold 2 copies – and then someone asked me for a refund because I overwhelmed them!
+I had 2 sales – and then one of them asked me for a refund because I overwhelmed them!
 So I ended up LOSING almost $2000 on the product and I honestly think that if I hadn’t been a life-long entrepreneur I would have given up and quit right then and there!

-But… I didn’t and I learned a few lessons about how to create and launch a product right.
-Here are a few of them:
+But… I didn’t give up and I learned a few lessons about how to create and launch a product right.

 (I recorded a free training – How I Made $100K Selling Info Products.
 Check it out here)

 2. Don’t OVERWHELM your audience.
 Most entrepreneurs in my community are very heart-centered and very giving.
-They want to give really good value to their clients The thing is – most people can only process so much at a time.
+They want to give really good value to their clients The thing is – there is a limit to what people can process at one time.
 So, it works better to pick a smaller area and give more specific and detailed information on that area.
+And then you will have content for your second info product.

 3. Market more than once.
-Once of the places were people often miss out on sales is lack of follow up.
+One of the places were people often miss out on sales is their lack of follow up.
 If you only send one sign up e-mail and one follow up – you are leaving lots of possible sales on the table.
+You should market your product launch for a full month prior to the launch and then you should market for 2 weeks after it begins.
+That marketing should include emails, social media posts, videos, webinars and getting others to host you for their audiences.

 Want more information on promoting your information product?
 Click here to download the recording “How I Made $100k Selling Information Products”.